scottgriv/Portfolio-Website/content/featured/PRG/index.md

   - GitHub Pages
 ---

-PRG is a system that transforms the way repositories are organized and presented in your GitHub Portfolio.
+PRG is a repository categorization and guideline framework.
 By harnessing the power of GitHub Actions, it automatically crafts a tier-based display, neatly categorizing your repositories for enhanced clarity and impact.
-Beyond mere organization, it sets forth comprehensive guidelines for READMEs and overall repository structure, ensuring each project is showcased with maximum professionalism and coherence.
+Beyond mere organization, it sets forth comprehensive guidelines, templates for READMEs, and overall repository structure, ensuring each project is showcased with maximum professionalism and coherence.